 The upside is that for many young people, hookup culture facilitates the attainment of precisely what they’re looking for: casual, no-strings-attached sexual encounters.
 Platforms like Tinder – and its gay and lesbian counterparts, Grindr and Brenda – serve as time and money saving channels through which like-minded people can mutually benefit each other, without the charade of dinner and a movie.
 Simply put, it allows them to cut to the chase.

 But the straight-to-the-point approach evidently leaves something to be desired for a substantial minority of young people who are more romantically inclined or simply uninspired by the prospect of anonymous sex.

 The downside to the overwhelming prevalence of casual flings and hookups, is that it appears to be stifling the pursuit of more meaningful forms of intimacy that fall outside of contemporary dating norms – that is, for those who desire it.
 Nonetheless, according to an article in Slate, the typical student acquires only two new sexual partners during university, which suggests that by and large, Gen Y’ers aren’t the rampantly promiscuous hedonists we’re frequently made out to be.

 Hookup culture is not a myth, but it hasn’t yet fully pervaded.
 No-strings sex doesn’t appeal to everyone, nor must it.
 There are still some amongst us brazenly opting out and resisting the trend by embracing their inner romantic.
-To those who indulged their partners with cliché expressions of romance, I salute you.
-And to those who Tinder, Grindr or Brenda their nights away – there’s no shame in your game.
+To those who indulged their Valentines with cliché expressions of romance, I salute you.
+And to those who Tinder-ed, Grindr-ed or Brenda-d their nights away – there’s no shame in your game.